-On the plus side, neither block traffic originating from VPNs, so if you have a subscription to a VPN provider, you will be able to circumnavigate the geo-blocking.
+If you don’t live in a supported country, don’t panic.
+Neither company blocks traffic originating from VPNs, so if you have a subscription to a VPN provider, you will be able to circumnavigate the geo-blocking.
 A smart DNS provider will also work.

-Which Service Should You Use?
+BritBox vs. Acorn TV: Which Should You Use?

-In my opinion, BritBox is slightly better.
+In our opinion, BritBox is slightly better.
 Yes, there are fewer shows and it costs slightly more, but the quality of the shows is higher and the website is much more enjoyable to use.

 However, your personal TV preferences will determine much of your decision.
 If the shows you want to watch are only available on one of the two platforms, clearly it makes sense to subscribe to that service.
 If you’re not sure, sign up for a free trial.
 Both services will give you seven days with no obligation to continue beyond that.

-Image Credit: Adwo via Shutterstock.com
+Image Credit: Adwo/Shutterstock